nikola-winmaker/vMCAL/README.md

 Here you can add a blocking semaphore which you can use to wait in a loop until semaphore is set or cleared, depending on your logic.
 Python application will call start_application and you can set/clear a semaphore to continue C application execution.
 * The main.py script will load the DLL to execute the application in the SIL environment.

+## Portability
+* Current limitation: DLL files only for Autosar application.
+* TODO: Linux support and *.so files.

 ## License